Comparison of Puma Biotechnology Inc. (PBYI) and Novan Inc. (NASDAQ:NOVN) | New Business Observer

 Profitability

-Table 2 provides us Puma Biotechnology Inc. and Novan Inc.’s return on equity, net margins and return on assets.
+Table 2 provides Puma Biotechnology Inc. and Novan Inc.’s return on equity, return on assets and net margins.

 |Net Margins